 This is for a variety of reasons, but one of the most important is because of my concerns about how animals are raised and treated.
 I do my absolute best to make sure that the meat, poultry, and dairy I purchase comes from farms that raise their animals with responsible, humane, and sustainable practices.
 This extends to my choice in protein powder.

-While I’ve used Naked Whey Protein in this recipe, Naked Nutrition also produces vegan protein powder that would work just as well.
-So, if you’re following a diet that does not include any animal products, check out their options for protein powder derived from peas and brown rice.
+While I've used Naked Whey Protein in this recipe, Naked Nutrition also produces vegan protein powder that would work just as well.
+So, if you're following a diet that does not include any animal products, try using Naked Pea Vegan Protein Powder instead.

 #1.
 Chop up some dates, add them to a bowl along with honey, peanut butter, and almond extract, and beat for a couple of minutes with an electric mixer.
 You can also mix up this dough by hand, but be prepared for a serious arm workout because the dough gets super thick.